iffy/generalconference/data/eng/1981-04/007-statistical-report-1980/text.md

 Number of mission branches

-(These statistics reflect an increase of 1,105 wards and branches during 1980.)
+(These statistics reflect an increase of1,105 wards and branches during 1980.)

 |

 2,267

-Number of countries with organized wards or branches
+Number ofcountries with organized wards or branches

 |